torbsd/torbsd.github.io/blog.md

 The list is not exhaustive, but it was certainly exhaustive to create.
 Updates will happen manually, although <a href="https://github.com/torbsd/torbsd.github.io/issues">diffs</a> are appreciated.

+As porting third-party applications is a frequent gateway for BSD users to become developers, this list will be circulated in the relevant BSD channels.

 ###20151202###